 LIMS and ELN what is the difference?

-In a LIMS system, the sample and its processing are at the centre of the work, i.e. a defined workflow is usually assigned and processed when the sample is received.
+In a LIMS system, the sample and its processing are at the center of the work, i.e. a defined workflow is usually assigned and processed when the sample is received.

 An ELN (Electronic Laboratory Notebook) focuses on the efficient planning and management of experiments in the form of an electronic laboratory journal.
-The ELN focus is often on the management of unstructured data or results of experiments or syntheses, but also of recipes.
-These can be, for example, an excerpt from a book, results and images generated by laboratory equipment or a report generated by equipment, which are not always structured in the same way and thus cannot be automatically converted into structured data.
-Dialogue forms are supported, which support and enable entries in individually adapted forms, tables or large free-text fields as well as the recording of chemical structures, reaction equations or images.
-An ELN is not only a substitute for a classic laboratory journal.
-It can also be the basis for exchanging large amounts of data in global collaborations.
+The ELN often focuses on the management of unstructured data or results of experiments or syntheses, but also on recipes.
+This can be, for example, an extract from a book, results and images generated by laboratory equipment or a report generated by equipment, which are not always structured in the same way and therefore cannot be automatically converted into structured data.
+Dialog forms are supported, which support and enable entries in individually adapted forms, tables or large free text fields as well as the recording of chemical structures, reaction equations or images.
+An ELN is not just a replacement for a classic laboratory notebook.
+It can also be the basis for the exchange of large amounts of data in global collaborations.

 Possible areas of application